 It’s all very well being a suave British secret agent, swanning around the planet on expenses, drinking Vodka Martinis (shaken not stirred, obviously).
 But without a decent threat to national security to thwart, you may as well as stay at home watching EastEnders.

-UPDATED: The No Time To Die release date has been delayed once more, with the movie now coming out a year later than scheduled.
-The movie will now be released 2 April 2021.
+UPDATED: The No Time To Die release date has been delayed once again.
+The movie now coming out some 19 months after it was first scheduled.
+The movie will now be released 20 October 2021.
 This means we will have to wait even longer to see is Safin becomes one of the best James Bond Villains.
 He has got his own official YouTube video now, though, so we now know a little bit more about who Rami Malek is playing.

 All good James Bond movies have a memorable villain to make life difficult for 007, whether they’re criminal masterminds planning implausible bids for world domination, or the henchmen and women supplying the necessary muscle.

 Bohemian Rhapsody Oscar-winner Rami Malek joins the ranks of the Bond villain as the mysterious Safin in No Time To Die.

 But what does he have to aspire to if he wants to be the baddest of the bad?
 We’ve looked back through more than five decades of 007’s case files to pick out the most memorable antagonists in MI6 history.